 The following map should appear.
-You may select now different elements of the balance, by using the drop-down boxe under "activity" or change the nutrient, by using the drop-down box under "nutrient".
+You may select different elements of the balance now by using the drop-down box below "activity" or change the nutrient, by using the drop-down box under "nutrient".

-Drawing a map of the High Nature Value Farmland indicator for Belgium for the base year
+Drawing a map of the High Nature Value Farmland indicator for Belgium & Luxembourg for the base year

 Firstly, we need to select "Exploit data base results" in the work step selection panel, and then choose the radio button "Show HSMU base year data".
-Then, in the Member States drop-down list, Belgium must be selected, as shown below.
+Then, in the Member States drop-down list, Belgium & Luxembourg must be selected, as shown below.

-Pressing the load and show button will then bring up the first table links to the HSMU results as shown below.
+Pressing the "load and show" button will then bring up the first table links to the HSMU results as shown below.

-Now, according the guidelines for RD indicators, HNV is to be found under "Pressures and benefits", which is stored under another table.
+Now, according to the guidelines for RD indicators, HNV is to be found under "Pressures and benefits", which is stored as another table.
 So opening the drop down list for the tables allows us to select the correct table.

-Next, we need to find the correct item, to do so, the drop-down lists for the items must be selected, and the indicator 23 selected, as seen below.
+Next, we need to find the correct item and in order to do so, the drop-down list for the items must be selected and the indicator 23 selected, as seen below.

-Those numbers should now be shown as a map, to do so, select "Map" from the drop-down list where "Table" is shown.
+Those numbers should now be shown as a map.
+To do so, select "Map" from the drop-down list where "Table" is shown.

 The "hour glass" cursor is shown and the geometry will be loaded which may take a few seconds.
-Afterwards the standard map comes up (green-yellow-red color model, quantile classification, polygons shrinked, no area weights, zeros included in classification).
-Now, for the HNV indicator ranging from 0-10 where 10 are the favorite numbers, and real zeros indicate missing values, the following settings could be appropriate:
+Afterwards, the standard map comes up (green-yellow-red color model, quantile classification, polygons shrinked, no area weights, zeros included in classification).
+Now, for the HNV indicator ranging from 0-10, where 10 is the best possible index value, and real zeros indicate missing values, the following settings could be appropriate:

-- Equal interval classification with 10 classes - Zeros treated as missing values - And, using area weights may be appropriate so that the frequency graph below the maps shows the share of UAA in each of the ten classes - A linear scale works nicer for our example, and if we are at it, as the data only range to 9.88, we should round the number to integer (use the "tools" button , and choose "0" in the "Fraction digits" scroll-down box.
+- Equal interval classification with 10 classes - Zeros treated as missing values - And, using area weights may be appropriate so that the frequency graph below the maps shows the share of UAA in each of the ten classes - As linear scale works nicer for our example, and, as the data only ranges to 9.88, we should round the number to an integer (use the "tools" button , and choose "0" in the "Fraction digits" scroll-down box.)

-That should give the following map which then can be exported to other application via the clipboard or can be send to the printer :
+That should give the following map, which then can be exported to other applications via the clipboard or can be send to the printer :